ecthelionvi/NeoSwap.nvim/README.md

 ```Lua
 require("NeoSwap").setup()
 ```
-🙏 Acknowledgments
+## 🙏 Acknowledgments

-Special thanks to [insert name(s) here] for their contributions to the development of NeoSwap.
+Special thanks to [LostNeophyte](https://gitlab.com/lostneophyte) for their contributions to the development of NeoSwap.
 Your help is greatly appreciated!